-- Understanding how market drivers will impact the future of marketing & BD roles in Asia
+- Understand how market drivers will impact the future of marketing & BD roles in Asia

-During our last visit to Hong Kong we ran a career seminar for over 30 Business Development (BD) and Marketing professionals with the industry’s leading association, ICON.
+During a visit to Hong Kong, we ran a career seminar for over 30 Business Development (BD) and Marketing professionals with the industry’s leading association, ICON.
 As part of this we interviewed 10 clients across the law, accounting and property sectors to get their insights on the future direction of marketing / BD across all of Asia.

 Here is a snapshot of the key takeaways:

 How will changing market conditions affect how you structure and resource you Marketing & BD team?

 - Disruption is happening at an incredibly fast pace in all markets, impacting all clients and professional services firms.

 - Professional services “selling” has moved from: reactive (the phone rings with work coming in) > pro-active, insight based (consultative selling) > co-creation (work with the client to find the problem and on developing a solution together).
 The latter requires a different type of thinking and support from BD professionals.

 - Almost 75% of our clients spoke about the push to move resources “offshore” (meaning out of HK/Singapore to cost saving centres in eg Manilla, parts of the UK).
 This is mainly lower level admin support and process.
 The same percentage also spoke of the push to automation (we mainly heard this in terms of Artificial Intelligence – ‘AI’ for pitch creation).
 This means that if your role is mainly process, analytics and support tasks, you will be affected and may need to reposition your skillset.